 In 2016, Sikora edited recording artist Daya’s music video Sit Still, Look Pretty which has surpassed over 50 million views on YouTube alone.
 Adding his signature style and even audio of his own whistling the beginning of the video.

 Later that year Sikora Entertainment released their first app Fluffymoji, a sticker app which also was featured on The App Store by Apple.
 In 2017, a sequel app Fluffymoji 2 was released and became an instant hit.
 On the filmmaking side Sikora collaborated with the late Michael Mann on an visual art piece ELEMENTAL for Grammy winning artist Brandy that showed a side of the artist fans have never seen.

-2018 showed no signs of stopping as Sikora released a thriller THE WOODS, which featured his nephew and niece for the first time in a film.
-This is still just the beginning, Sikora Entertainment aims to entertain the world.
+2018 showed no signs of stopping as Sikora released a thriller The Woods, which featured his nephew and niece for the first time in a film.